Cosmic-Mod/Cosmic-Mod.github.io/addonsupport/planets.md

 `"flip_z"`: boolean, see more info below

-//since rings can be tilted. logic for it has been added.
+// since rings can be tilted. logic for it has been added.

 use the best suited logic.